North Korea denies role in tanker loaded with crude at rebel-held Libya port

-SEOUL, March 13 (Reuters) - North Korea denied on Thursday any responsibility for an oil tanker that loaded crude from a Libyan rebel-held port and fled the OPEC member state’s attempt to seize it, saying the vessel that carried its flag was operated by an Egyptian firm.
+SEOUL (Reuters) - North Korea on Thursday denied any responsibility for an oil tanker that loaded crude from a Libyan rebel-held port and fled the OPEC member state’s attempt to seize it, saying the vessel that carried its flag was linked to an Egyptian firm.

 The incident marked the first sale of Libyan crude bypassing the government and was a huge humiliation for Tripoli as it struggled to rein in armed militias who helped oust dictator Muammar Gaddafi in 2011 but want to grab power and oil revenues.

-Libya’s parliament ousted Prime Minister Ali Zeidan on Tuesday after rebels loaded crude on the North Korean-flagged tanker that later fled naval forces amid reports of a gunfight as it sailed off along Libya’s eastern Mediterranean coast.
+Libya’s parliament ousted Prime Minister Ali Zeidan on Tuesday after rebels loaded crude at Es Sider terminal onto the North Korean-flagged tanker that later fled naval forces amid reports of a gunfight as it sailed off along Libya’s eastern Mediterranean coast.

+It was unclear where the tanker had planned to sail.
+The North Korean flag is considered a flag of convenience, which is used to keep the ownership secret.

-North Korea said the tanker violated its laws, and a contract with the Alexandria-based company by carrying contraband cargo, and it had notified Libya and the International Maritime Organization of severing all association with the ship.
+North Korea said the tanker violated its laws and a contract with the Alexandria-based company by carrying contraband cargo.
+It said it had notified Libya and the International Maritime Organization that it had severed all association with the ship.

 “Therefore, the ship has nothing to do with the DPRK at present and it has no responsibility whatsoever as regards the ship,” the North’s Maritime Administration said in a statement carried by the official KCNA news agency.